-- 'The government or public authorities of a non-EU country' include, besides central government and public authorities at all other levels, any public or private entities whose actions are attributable to that third country.
+'The government or public authorities of a non-EU country': it includes, besides central government and public authorities at all other levels, any public or private entities whose actions are attributable to that third country.
 While assessing, some factors should be considered such as entity characteristics, legal and economic environment, and the government's role in the economy.
-830

 In this context, it's clear that the FSR significantly broadens the scope of entities empowered to grant subsidies.
-Unlike restricting the authority solely to government and public bodies that benefit from public authority-not just actions incurring costs for the
+Unlike restricting the authority solely to government and public bodies that benefit from public authority-not just actions incurring costs for the government-the FSR also encompasses private actors whose activities are closely aligned with public authority.
+To put it simply, the FSR includes private entities entrusted or directed by the government, mirroring the conditions articulated in Article 1.1(iv) of the ASCM.